Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Create a new answer for a check-in question' with a specific verb and resource, and adds a constraint 'Content must be HTML.'
-This distinguishes it from other creation tools among siblings.
+The description clearly states the tool creates a new answer for a check-in question, using a specific verb and resource, and distinguishes it from sibling tools like basecamp_create_comment or basecamp_create_message by mentioning 'check-in answer'.
+The requirement that content must be HTML is also specified.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.